cloudera-labs/cloudera.exe/roles/prereq_hdfs/README.md

-# prereq_hbase
+# prereq_hdfs

-Set up for Hbase
+Set up for Hdfs

-This role prepares a host for Apache HBase usage by creating a dedicated system user and group named `hbase`.
-This user is essential for running HBase processes with appropriate permissions and isolation.
-The role can also optionally set up Access Control Lists (ACLs) on TLS entities if required for secure HBase communication.
+This role prepares a host for HDFS (Hadoop Distributed File System) usage by creating a dedicated system user and group named `hdfs`.
+This user is essential for running HDFS processes with appropriate permissions and isolation.
+The role can also optionally set up Access Control Lists (ACLs) on TLS entities if required for secure HDFS communication.

 The role will:
-- Create the `hbase` system user and group.
+- Create the `hdfs` system user and group.
-- Configure home directories and other necessary local paths for the `hbase` user, if required.
+- Configure home directories and other necessary local paths for the `hdfs` user, if required.
-- Ensure appropriate permissions are set for files and directories related to HBase.
+- Ensure appropriate permissions are set for files and directories related to HDFS.
-- Configure TLS ACLs to secure HBase communication, if needed.
+- Configure TLS ACLs to secure HDFS communication, if needed.

 # Requirements